Mat0u5/LifeSeries-docs/docs/seasons/simple-life.md

 ## Custom World Type

-This mod adds a new world type, called Simple Life - which is a flat world in ALL dimensions, and overworld does not have slime spawning.
+This mod adds the 'Simple Life' world type in the world creation screen - which is a flat world in ALL dimensions, and overworld does not have slime spawning.

 ## Lives
 All players are given 3 lives at the beginning of the first session.